 The last day of our trip was a little slower and tarakihi was the ﬂavour of the day with the weather not allowing much action out wide.

-We enjoyed our last hurrah on Nimrod and swung into tie up for another fantastic dinner cooked by Terry and the crew.
-Barry joined us after dinner to round of the evening with some thoughts on the sounds fishing and his experiences fishing for tuna along the West Coast.
+We enjoyed our last hurrah on Nimrod and swung into tie-up for another fantastic dinner cooked by Terry and the crew.
+Barry joined us after dinner to a round of the evening with some thoughts on the sounds fishing and his experiences fishing for tuna along the West Coast.